SReynoso-DEV/renovate-preset/README.md

 # renovate-preset
 Shared configuration for renovatejs.

-see: https://docs.renovatebot.com/ for more information.
+See: https://docs.renovatebot.com/ for more information.